nics-tw/petsard/doc_site/content/docs/usage/06_Benchmark-datasets.md

 - **Name**: Dataset name.
 - **Filename**: Name used in `PETsARD`.
 - **Access**: Whether the dataset is public or private.
-  - For private datasets, which may have restrictions based on the dataset's authorization or considerations from the data provider, are intended for internal use by the development team and collaborating parties.
-For any related inquiries, please contact the development team.
+Only public is available.
 - **Columns**: Number of columns.
 - **Rows**: Number of rows.
 - **File Size**: File size.